 So, it probably won’t come as a surprise that Belgium, mainly the French speaking region was the second country where the first industrial revolution happened, closely followed by Germany, Russia and, later, France.
 Times have changed indeed.

 Fast forward to today: the age of the fourth industrial revolution, among others driven by digital technologies such as the cloud, IoT (the Internet of Things), cobots and cyber-physical systems, the integration of IT and OT, new manufacturing techniques such as additive manufacturing and lots of data (or better: actions, including autonomous ones by machines, based upon a mix of sensor data and other data which get analyzed and turned into actionable intelligence with a twist of artificial intelligence).
-The list of technologies is of course longer but we can’t forget that the fourth industrial revolution isn’t just about technologies of course.
+The list of technologies is of course longer but we can’t forget that the fourth industrial revolution isn’t just about technologies.

 The UK now has a plan to claim a leading position in the fourth industrial revolution and truly reap the benefits of it.
 Outlined in the ‘Made Smarter’ document it gives clear recommendations to do so.